foongzy/tripsg/README.md

 ## Features

-* Search for bus stops using bus stop name, bus stop code, bus number
+* Search for bus stops using bus stop name, bus stop code or bus number
 * Quick search saves you the trouble of identifying the bus stop you are at
 * Shows bus arrival information including bus route, bus capacity and wheelchair accessibility
 * Ability to show bus stop location on map